confluentinc/demo-10x-storage/README.md

 Machine learning provides an ideal demonstration of Confluent Infinite Storage.
 Kafka has long been instrumental for *deploying* models to make real-time predictions, but when it comes to *training* models, Kafka is often only used as a "dumb pipe" to get data into a long term storage system like S3, Google Cloud Storage, Azure Blob Storage, HDFS etc. That's because Kafka generally only retains data for 7 days -- it's not built as a long term storage service.

 Confluent Infinite Storage changes that.
-Now, your Kafka cluster is the data lake.
+Your Kafka cluster can be the data lake.
 Storing training data in a Kafka topic indefinitely has several benefits, including:
 - No need to send data to a separate data lake like S3, GCS, HDFS, etc., thus simplifying your architecture
 - One data pipeline for
   - data preprocessing